MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 ```
 :::image type="content" source="media/resource-estimator-time-diagram-qiskit.png" alt-text="Diagram showing the number of T factory invocations during the runtime of the algorithm.
 There's also a table with the breakdown of the number of T factory copies, number of T factory invocations, T states per invocation, etc.":::

-Since the T factoy runtime is 132 microsecs, during the runtime of the algorithm, 75 milisecs, the T factory can be invoked a total of 73 times in a distillation round.
-Each invocation of the T factory produces 11 T states.
-Therefore, you need 11 copies of the T factory distillation round to get
+Since the T factoy runtime is 83 microsecs, the T factory can be invoked a total of 543 times during the runtime of the algorithm.
+One T factory produces one T state, and to execute the algorihtm you need a total of 15,180 T states.
+Therefore, you need 28 copies of the T factories executed in parallel.
+The total number of T factory copies is computed as $ \frac{\text{T states} ⋅ \text{T factory duration}{\text{T states per T factory}⋅
+\text{algorithm runtime}}=\frac{15,180 ⋅ 83,200 ns}{1 ⋅ 45,270,000 ns}=28$.
+Note that in the diagram, each blue arrow represents the 28 copies of the T factory repeatly invoked 543 times.

 > [!NOTE]
 > You can't visualize the time and space diagrams in the same cell.